burcakotlu/GLANET/docs/source/overview.rst

 * GLANET log file (GLANET.log) can be found under the same directory where GLANET.jar is located.
 If you are running GLANET from the source code, GLANET log file will be created under Glanet project directory.

+..
+In order to gain biological insight, intersecting these two sets, annotation of given genomic intervals
+.. with respect to the identified/annotated genomic intervals and finding the genomic intervals overlapping significantly are vital
+.. for a comprehensive understanding and interpretation of the GWAS disease associated variants.

+..
+GLANET aims to find the intersections between these two sets which is called Annotation and to find out the
+.. significant intersections by creating a sampling based null distribution which is called Enrichment.

+..
+Annotation which is finding overlapping intervals is easily achieved by interval tree search where the second set is
+.. represented as an interval tree.
+..
+However, Enrichment which is finding out the genomic intervals which overlap significantly is not trivial
+.. since genome is not homogeneous, gene density differs and genome organization is complex.
+..
+For Enrichment Analysis, GLANET utilizes sampling-based statistical test which takes genomic biases
+.. such as GC content and Mappability into account, during random interval generation for samplings.

+..
+Main features of GLANET include

+.. * assessment of impact of single nucleotide variants (SNPs) on transcription factor binding sites ()
+.. * easy incorporation of user-defined genomic elements to GLANET annotation library
+.. * joint TF-KEGG pathway enrichment analysis